 2008 “The Accordion and Ethnic Whiteness: Toward a New Critical Organology.”
 The World of Music 50.3, pp. 101-118.

-In press “Overhearing Indigenous Silence: Crimean Tatars During the Crimean War.”
+2018 “Overhearing Indigenous Silence: Crimean Tatars During the Crimean War.”
 Hearing Crimea: Sound in Nineteenth-Century Wartime, ed.
 Gavin Williams.
-London and New York: Oxford University Press.
+London and New York: Oxford University Press, pp. 88-104.

 2016 “Late Soviet Discourses of ‘Nature’ and the Natural: Musical Avtentyka, Native Faith and ‘Cultural Ecology’ after Chornobyl.”
 Current Directions in Ecomusicology (eds.
 Aaron S. Allen and Kevin Dawe).
 London and New York: Routledge, pp. 135-146.
 Co-authored with Adrian Ivakhiv.